 Joanna Hulzenga, MEd, BScOT.
 Joanna co-instructs Occth557/555 (Enabling occupation and participation for children and youth), amongst other responsibilities in the Department of OT and SKIP Lab.
 Joanna also works 0.6 FTE as a practicing OT with preschool and kindergarten children in Black Gold Regional Schools.

 Marghalara Rashid, PhD, Postdoctoral Fellow.
-Marghalara started a post-doctoral fellowship, co-supervised by Dr. Hodgetts and Dr. Nicholas (University of Calgary) in January 2016.
+Marghalara started a post-doctoral fellowship in January 2016.
 She brings expertise in knowledge synthesis and qualitative research methods to a new area of research related to building employment capacity for people with developmental disabilities.

 Rinita Mazumder, MScRehab Science student.
 Rinita just joined us from Victoria, BC to pursue a Master's of Rehabilitation Science.
-She is interested in stigma and discrimination in ASD, and how knowledge of an ASD diagnosis may affect social inclusion in community contexts.
+She is interested in inclusion and stigma in ASD, and how knowledge of an ASD diagnosis may affect social inclusion in community contexts.

 Oliver Bild, BSc, MSc.SLP student.
 Oliver is completing a thesis focused on pragmatic language outcomes related to participation in the PEERS Program (co-supervied by Dr. Monique Charest, Department of Communication Sciences & Disorders, UofA).